Skip to main content

 However, the moment your program offers services like cholesterol screenings, blood pressure checks, or immunizations, it has entered the territory of a group health plan.
 It is now actively involved in the clinical assessment and management of your employees’ health.

-This transformation triggers ERISA’s requirements, which include establishing a formal plan document, providing a to participants, and adhering to specific reporting and fiduciary standards.
+This transformation triggers ERISA’s requirements, which include establishing a formal plan document, providing a summary plan description to participants, and adhering to specific reporting and fiduciary standards.
 The choice to offer medical care is a commitment to a higher level of administrative responsibility, a commitment to safeguarding the structured benefits you are now providing.

 A wellness program’s exposure to ERISA is determined by whether it provides services defined as medical care.